flimflam-austin/hugo-cms-test/content/quick_reads/20180619-18-06-12-tv-internet-habits/index.md

 colorpaletteclassname: '--dark-blue'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # PHONE OR REMOTE?

-      In a first — next year, people around the world will spend **more time online than watching TV.A**
+      In a first — next year, people around the world will spend**more time online than watching TV.A**